DataDog/kvexpress/README.md

   -p, --prefix="kvexpress": prefix for the key
   -s, --server="localhost:8500": Consul server location -t, --token="": Token for Consul access
+  -o, --owner="": who to write the file as
 ```

 Example `out` as a Consul watch: